-While I was certain of my identification of the Orange-crowned at that time, Mr. Harlow's note, in my opinion, helps to confirm it.- Geo.
+While I was certain of my identification of the Orange-crowned at that time, Mr. Harlow's note, in my opinion, helps to confirm it.- GEO.
 F. FORDYCE, Youngstown, Ohio.

-Brewster's Warbler.-In 'The Auk' for October, 1910 (XXVII, pp. 443-447), there appeared an article by Julia Wingate Sherman on Brewster's Warbler.
+Brewster's Warbler.- In 'The Auk' for October, 1910 (XXVII, pp. 443-447), there appeared an article by Julia Wingate Sherman on Brewster's Warbler.
 As there are numerous inaccuracies in the account it seems best to point them out and correct them as far as possible.

 The history of the Brewster's Warbler about Boston dates from 1907.
 In that year a male was seen in the Arnold Arboretum by Miss Helen Granger on May 19 (Granger, Auk, XXIV, 1907, p.
 343), and was subsequently found breeding (Faxon, Auk, XXIV, 1907, p.
-444) with a female Goldenwing.
+343), and was subgoldenwing.
 Mrs. Sherman, referring to this pair, writes: "Mr. [C. J.] Maynard sent me a water-color drawing of the female and young, which he made at the time.
 This female showed an extensive, nearly black throat patch, also a large yellow patch in the wing."

 The next year the male Brewster's was seen on May 13 (Peters, Auk, XXV, p.
 320), near the same place as the year before.
 On June 8 I found the nest within a few yards of the spot where the pair was located in 1907.
 At the time the nest contained five naked young.
 About the same time the nest was discovered by Mr. George Nelson of the Agassiz Museum and was later taken by him for the Museum.
-There can be no doubt that
+There can be no doubt that the owners of the nest were a male Helminthophila leucobronchialis and a female H. chrysoptera, as both birds were seen about the nest.
+About five days after I found the nest the young disappeared, just how will never be known.